Please forward all complaints, using the forms below, to complaints@jccp.org.uk. You will receive an acknowledgment within 3 working days.

 Just a few examples might include (but are by no means restricted to):

 We hope you will feel comfortable raising your concern openly, but we also appreciate you may want to raise the matter confidentially.
 This means that while you are willing for your identity to be known to the JCCP, you do not want anyone else to know your identity.
-Therefore, we will keep your identity confidential, if that is what you want, unless required to disclose it by law (for example, by the police).
+Therefore, we will keep your identity confidential and process your personal data in line with our privacy notice, if that is what you want, unless required to disclose it by law (for example, by the police).
 You can of course choose to raise your concern anonymously, without disclosing your name, but that will make it difficult for us to investigate thoroughly and to provide you with feedback on the outcome of any investigations.

 These guidelines are written in support of the JCCP values and mission.